-Last year, the Cardinals had an NFL-high 18 players who recorded at least 1.0 sack and an NFL-leading 12 players who had 2.0+sacks, finishing the season with 48.0 sacks, the fourth-most in the league.
-After finishing third in the NFL with a career-high 150 tackles in 2019, LB Jordan Hicks posted his second straight 100-tackle campaign last season, tying for the team lead with 119.
+In 2020, the Cardinals had an NFL-high 18 players who recorded at least 1.0 sack and an NFL-leading 12 players who had 2.0+sacks, finishing the season with 48.0 sacks, the fourth-most in the league.
+After finishing third in the NFL with a career-high 150 tackles in 2019, Hicks tied for the team lead with 119 stops.
 Fellow LB De'Vondre Campbell posted 99 tackles, and both Hicks and Campbell added a pair of sacks.
-In 2019 with the Cardinals, LB Chandler Jones was named first-team All-Pro and was selected to the Pro Bowl after setting a franchise record with 19 sacks, while also posting career-highs in forced fumbles (8) and stripsacks (7).
-His 19 sacks ranked second in the NFL while he tied for the league lead in forced fumbles and led the NFL in strip-sacks.
-Jones was the runner up for the NFL Defensive Player of the Year in addition to being named the NFC Defensive Player of the Year by the NFL Committee of 101.